Ohio Truck Accident Lawyer

 Before you sign anything or make a statement to an insurance company, discuss your accident with an attorney from our firm.
 We can help you identify all the insurance available to cover your costs and guide you through this process from beginning to end, making sure you do not sign away any of your rights.

-What types of evidence are important in a truck accident?
+A: There are numerous types of evidence that are important in a truck accident.

 It’s important to remember that much of this evidence is the trucking company’s property, and that they can destroy it if an attorney does not intervene promptly.
 That’s why victims need to get an experienced lawyer on their side as soon as possible.